-6.53 This policy aims to ensure that housing provision meets the needs of all sectors in the community including families with children, older people and people with disabilities by providing a range of house types and sizes as part of new residential developments.
+This policy aims to ensure that housing provision meets the needs of all sectors in the community including families with children, older people and people with disabilities by providing a range of house types and sizes as part of new residential developments.

-Policy H6: Housing Mix Strategic Objectives SO1, SO2, SO3, SO5, SO7, SO8, SO9.
-Proposals for new residential development should maintain, provide, and contribute to a mix of housing tenures, types and sizes in order to create mixed and balanced communities, having regard to the most up-to date evidence of need.
+Policy H6: Housing Mix Strategic Objectives SO1, SO2, SO3, SO5, SO7, SO8, SO9. to a mix of hous ew residential development should maintain, provide, and contribute sing tenures, types and sizes in order to create mixed and balanced aving regard to the most up-to date evidence of need. that are access 2.
 Developments of 10 or more dwellings will be expected to provide 10% of dwellings that are accessible or easily adaptable for occupation by the elderly or people with disabilities (Category 2).
-The inclusion of self-build and custom-build properties on sites will be encouraged.
-Evidence Base Evidence Base Greater Nottingham & Ashfield Housing Needs Assessment Final Report, 2020 - Iceni Projects Ltd Sustainability Appraisal, August 2021.
-Wood Group UK Ltd. NPPF 2021, Part 2: Achieving sustainable development.
+3. The inclusion o f self-build and custom-build properties on sites will be encouraged.
+Evidence Base Greater Nottingham &amp; Ashfield Housing Needs Assessment Final Report, 2020 - Iceni Projects Ltd Sustainability Appraisal, August 2021.
+Wood Group UK Ltd. National Planning Policy and Guidance NPPF 2021, Part 2: Achieving sustainable development.
 NPPF 2021, Part 5: Delivering a sufficient supply of homes Planning Practice Guidance: Housing and economic needs assessment Planning Practice Guidance: Housing needs of different groups Planning Practice Guidance: Housing for older and disabled people

 - 6.54 H6:1 The housing market is dynamic, and it is therefore inappropriate to establish inflexible targets for the mix of dwelling size and type that needs to be provided.
 Developers are therefore encouraged to discuss with the Council the appropriate mix of house size, type and tenure within any new housing development at an early stage in the application process.
-Requirements will be informed by the following, along with any additional up-to-date evidence: - Evidence contained within the Greater Nottingham & Ashfield Housing Needs Assessment 2020, or subsequent assessment of local housing need; - Local Housing Strategy; - Context in relation to site location and existing neighbouring residential development; - Site issues and design considerations.
+Requirements will be informed by the following, along with any additional up-to-date evidence: - Evidence contained within the Greater Nottingham & Ashfield Housing Needs Assessment 2020, or subsequent assessment of local housing need; - Local Housing Strategy: - Context in relation to site location and existing neighbouring residential development; - Site issues and design considerations.